EleniNtz13/Public-Library-Internship-Sparta/README.md

 - Excel & CSV: Organized uncatalogued book data for import
 - RFID: Used tag identifiers to locate books efficiently

-ℹ️ Detailed installation steps will be documented in separate files, each located in the corresponding folder
+🧐 Detailed installation steps will be documented in separate files, each located in the corresponding folder

 ---

 ### 🎯 Goals Achieved

+By the end of the internship:

-- ✔️ Built a functional development environment
+- ✔️ A functional book entry system was developed in Django
-- ✔️ Created simple web servers in Python and PHP
-- ✔️ Connected the system to a MySQL database
+- ✔️ A protocol management system was implemented
-- ✔️ Configured Apache to serve PHP pages
+- ✔️ The book entry system was successfully migrated to Laravel
-- ✔️ Prepared Django + PostgreSQL for next steps
-- ✔️ Assisted in library cataloging through Excel
+- ✔️ Database integration and backup mechanisms were implemented
-- ✔️ Worked with RFID book identification technology
+- ✔️ Real-world cataloging and RFID processes were understood
+- ✔️ Loan and return workflows were analyzed from both operational and system perspectives

+✨ The internship successfully combined technical development, system migration, database management, and real-world institutional workflow integration.

 ### 🧠 Tools Used